Have you seen my new fabric collections on Spoonflower?

 Let’s say you’re making a Woodland Critters quilt.
 You’re going to need a lot of medium and dark brown and very little rust.
 In the old bundles you were getting an equal amount of each fabric.
 Now you can create your own bundles that are exactly what you need.

 You can also build in more variety of your favorite colors.
-Instead of just one very dark brown, now there are eight.
-There are nine medium browns and seven tan/cream.
+For example, instead of just one dark purple and one light purple in the old Rainbow Brights bundle, now you can shop by color and find a range from dark to light of that exact hue, so you know they’ll look good together.
 You can create your own bundles using exactly the prints you love, knowing that all the colors will go together.

-And if you run out of dark brown, you can order more of exactly the fabric that you like the best and use the most. 🙂
+And if you run out of dark purple, you can order more of exactly the fabric that you like the best and use the most. 🙂

 Cheater Quilts and Coordinating Prints